 You can find the code on GitHub with instructions on how to use the module on your own site.

-🔮 Curious as to how I’m hosting my photos now?
+🔮 Curious about how I’m hosting my photos now?
 Continue on to Storing assets in an AWS bucket.